crosswalk-project/crosswalk-website/documentation/About/10-Faq.md

 ### Which platforms does Crosswalk support?

-Crosswalk officially supports [Android](http://www.android.com/) (version 4.0 and above), [Tizen Mobile](https://www.tizen.org/) (Tizen version 2) and [Tizen IVI](https://wiki.tizen.org/wiki/IVI) (Tizen version 3).
-Pre-built packages are available from https://download.01.org/ for each of these platforms.
+Crosswalk officially supports [Android (version 4.0 and above)](http://www.android.com/) and [Tizen 3.0 (Common and IVI profiles)](https://wiki.tizen.org/wiki/IVI).
+Pre-built packages are available from https://download.01.org/ for both platforms.
 See the [downloads page](https://crosswalk-project.org/#documentation/downloads) for details.

 Crosswalk builds for Windows, Mac OS and Linux are available: see https://build.crosswalk-project.org/waterfall.
 However, these platforms do not receive intensive QA, and are community-supported.
 If you would like to help with these efforts, please get in touch.